June 30, 2022

 “To further reduce welding fumes in work areas, employers may want to consider using less-hazardous materials such as low-fume welding rods and alternative welding methods such as stick welding, which creates less fumes than flux core welding,” according to a document by ASSE.

-Employers may also want to strip welding or cutting materials of any paint, solvents or other residue that could result in giving off hazardous fumes.
+Lastly, employers may also want to strip welding or cutting materials of any paint, solvents or other residue that could result in giving off hazardous fumes.

 Metalworking news brought to you by Air Impurities Removal Systems, Inc.